Ear Infections, Fluid and Hearing Loss

 What are the risks of inserting pressure equalizing tubes?

 The most common problem after tube placement is persistent drainage of liquid from the ear.
 Although the tube is placed to allow for drainage as well as ventilation, sometimes the drainage continues for weeks and may cause symptoms such as itching or a foul odor.
 In this case, it may require specific treatment.
-The ear is suctioned in the office (usually with a microscope) to keep the tube from getting clogged and to keep the drainage from infecting the skin of the ear canal ("swimmer's ear").
+The ear is suctioned in the office using a microscope to keep the tube from getting clogged and to keep the drainage from infecting the skin of the ear canal ("swimmer's ear").
 Also, a medicated ear drop may be perscribed to help fight the infection.
 It is important not to use these drops for too long, so be sure to ask you doctor about when they should be stopped.
-Occasionally, an antibiotic may be added to help the infection clear up more quickly, especially if the drainage lasts for more than a few weeks.
+Occasionally, an oral antibiotic may be added to help the infection clear up more quickly, especially if the drainage lasts for more than a few weeks.

 The surgery to insert tubes is done under general anesthesia.
 This is usually the most frightening part of the whole process, for children and for parents.
 However, it is extremely safe.
 While the operation only takes a few minutes, it is vital that the child be absolutely still, as even a small amount of movement could cause permanent injury.
 Although tubes can be placed in adults with local anesthesia, it is simply not possible to do this safely in most younger patients.
 Click here for a more thorough discussion of anesthesia in children.